dentarg/auth0-blog/_posts/2016-12-11-testing-react-applications-with-jest.markdown

 ## Setting up the Sample Project

 Before looking at how tests are written, let's first look at the application we'll be testing.
 It can be downloaded [here](https://github.com/echessa/react-testing-with-jest).
-In the downloaded folder, you will find two projects, one named `starter` with no test files and the other named `completed` with the test files included.
+In the downloaded folder, you will find three projects - one named `starter` with no test files, another named `completed` with the test files included and another named `completed_with_auth0` which contains test files and also adds authentication to the application.
 In this article, we'll start with the `starter` project and proceed to add tests to it.

 The sample application is a simple countdown timer created in React.
 To run it, first navigate to the root of the starter project: